A+

 Cost Of Living Quick Facts

-• The cost of living in Cleveland Heights is equal to the Ohio average
+• The cost of living in Cleveland Heights is 3% higher than the Ohio average

 • The cost of living in Cleveland Heights is 8% lower than the national average